Every Day a Little Death

 which opened in 1925, was the first such facility in Portugal.
 It initially operated for only 11 years before it was shut down by the Estado Novo government.
 (I could find no official reason but it might have in some way been related to the Catholic Church prohibition of cremation until 1963.)
 It reopened in 1985 and has been operating since then.

-The other break in my moments of serenity came from the very vocal mourning of an individual whose cries echoed through one of the cemetery’s “neighborhoods”.
+The other break in my moments of serenity came from the very vocal mourning of an individual whose cries echoed through one of the cemetery’s “neighborhoods.”
 I could sense how deeply this person felt their unrecoverable loss.

 I have very little to report of the next few days.
-Saturday, Monday, and Tuesday were particularly mundane and, other than being in Lisboa and walking through different neighborhoods little different from what I would do at home in the States.
+Saturday, Monday, and Tuesday were particularly mundane and, other than being in Lisboa and walking through different neighborhoods were otherwise little different from what I would do at home in the States.
 Sunday I rode the train to Cascais and spent some time with Ana and MC.
 You can see all my photos from Cemitério do Alto de São João here and the few from those other days at this link.

 This entry was posted in Winter in Lisbon 2023-2024.
 Bookmark the permalink.